Career : 1976 - 1980

 For days leading up to 1979 Premiership decider heavy rain fell across Melbourne, but that did not deter the fans.
 More than 113,000 packed into the MCG to witness an absorbing contest only decided in the last few minutes by a spectacular solo effort from Carlton dynamo Wayne Harmes.
 It wasn’t a day for marking forwards, and Brown had few possessions.
 Still, he played his role, kept leading for the ball carrier and finished the afternoon with a Premiership medal around his neck.

-Carlton didn’t stand in his way, and during the off-season Peter joined St Kilda.
+Carlton didn’t stand in his way, and during the off-season and allowed Peter to join St Kilda.
 The Saints used him primarily as a defender, and he managed another 20 games and four goals in two seasons.
 When he was delisted in 1983, Brown crossed to the VFA and joined Coburg.
 After one season with the Lions, he moved on to play with the competitions other big cats, the Werribee Tigers.